riot/riot.github.io/guide/application-design.md

 To reduce coupling, have the tags listen for events rather than call each other directly.
 What you need is a publish/subscribe system built with `riot.observable` or similar.

-This event emitting system can range from a simple API to a larger architectural choice like Facebook Flux.
+This event emitting system can range from a simple API to a larger architectural choice like Facebook Flux or Redux.

 ### Example Riot application design